mazhugasergei/TelegramReports/package/README.md

-# Telegram Catcher
+# Telegram Reports

-Telegram Catcher catches errors and sends them to your Telegram.
+Telegram Reports catches errors and sends them to your Telegram.

 ## Get Started